RCMeteoPlane/Meteo-Plane/README.md

 # Weekly update
-Aleks finished the sketch of the plane, continunig further to print out parts on 3D  printer and esemble whole plane.
-Aleksandrs finished with electronics, all work perfectly, GPS shows precise location, Compas shows correct position, altitude and temperature detectors also works.
-All of the equipment was tested.
-Soft development that Sasha works on, is in progress, will be finished in next 7 days.
-Misha is working on connection between all ESP, also in progress, will be finished in next 5 days.
+Aleks and Aleksandrs we are working out an aproximet material cost, also decided to make plane out of lighter material, and not print it.
+Alekss finished the sketch, including all calculations on lift force.
+Sasha finished the sofware, only need to include ESP-NOW into software, that on what Misha and Sasha is curently working on, it will be finished during this week.

 # Meteo Plane
 Meteorological RC Plane